 President Reagan said all the right things, but the federal government continued to grow under his watch.
 President Trump resolutely claimed he would “drain the swamp” and cut government back.
 He underestimated the difficulty (impossibility?) of actually accomplishing that.
 The swamp fights back with colossal inertia, not to mention all manner of special interests as well as entrenched bureaucrats and politicians.

 It would appear that something extraordinary will be required to save us.
 It could be something cataclysmic, most likely a collapse, but possibly a revolution.
 With intense polarization increasing to dangerous levels, it feels like we could almost be heading toward a civil war.
 Or perhaps we could avoid calamity and peacefully phase in a new and even better Constitution that incorporates the lessons we’ve learned over 230 years.
 The problem with that is that there is almost no one we could trust to tinker with the present Constitution (especially not with a modern word processor)!
-Therefore, I offer below my proposal for Amendment XXVIII.
+Therefore, I offer below my proposal for Amendment XXVIII to the current Constitution.